flamsanct/flamsanct.github.io/org/README.md

 # Organizing the Citadel
 ![Organizing a decentralized virtual world](img/header_i.png)

+## DAO 1.0

 The launch of the Citadel will represent a fairly radical experiment in decentralizing a blockchain gaming project.
 This is accomplished via the Citadel DAO, to which the majority of both funding and ownership are handed trustlessly via smart contracts on launch day.
 Once this happens, the founding team will become community members alongside everyone else with the exception of a set of well defined and programmatically revokable privileges appropriate for overseeing the early phases of the game and project.
 There are many opportunities and challenges that await us on this journey, and it will be up to all of us in the community to decide how we are to meet them.

 At the center of this community venture is the DAO and the infrastructure necessary to sustain it.
 The team has spent the better part of the past several months specifically working on laying the groundwork for a robust DAO and governance system in order to feel confident in handing over control to it from the outset.
 Transferring ownership of all game contracts to the DAO and funding its treasury with the majority of the proceeds from the mint is the crucial step that separates a real DAO from a DAO-in-name-only.
-A true DAO is the project's primary beneficiary; it runs the project, owns the project, and ultimately *is* the project.

-With that said, the launch version of the DAO will provide the essential foundation on top of which it will be up to the community to evolve into an effective, efficient, and self sufficient decentralized game development organization.
+This represents the technical implementation of The Citadel's DAO First launch strategy, which accomplishes three important things:

+1. Empowers the community to have a meaningful voice in the project they invest in from day one, and even take it over if desired.
+2. Protects the majority of the community's investment by securing 70% of mint funds in a community treasury that they have total control over.
+3. Provides a robust economic flywheel and backing to assets in the ecosystem.

+This is a sturdy technical foundation, but what ultimately makes a DAO a *DAO* is the people who show up to use these tools and how they wield them.

+A fully realized DAO is a verb: a thing members of a community *do* together.
+It is as much a culture as it is a codebase.
+The tools can't build a fully functional community-led decentralized organization on their own -- that's up to each and every one of us: our vision, our initiative, our leadership, our ideas, our decisions, our passion and dedication.

+With that said, we are launching with a number of centralized levers of control via the Core Team in an effort to strike a balance between defining an initial set of governing constraints, allowing enough freedom for organic evolution of the organization to emerge from the community, and having backup strategies in case of emergencies.
+The goal is [progressive decentralization](https://a16z.com/2020/01/09/progressive-decentralization-crypto-product-management/) over time, where we transition from the Core Team operations being augmented by the DAO to the DAO operations being augmented by the Core Team.
+This won't happen overnight, but it is the North star that guides our efforts.

 The team will seek to assist in this effort in every possible way, but ultimately it will take all of us to reach the full potential of decentralized co-creation and self governance.
 In this paper we will explore a vision of what that could look like.

 ## The World of the Citadel